 1. What is WIC?

 WIC is the Special Supplemental Nutrition Program for Women, Infants and Children.
 It is funded by the United States Department of Agriculture Food and Nutrition Service (USDA FNS) and administrated in Maine by the State of Maine WIC Agency in the Department of Health and Human Services, Maine CDC.
-Services are provided by Local WIC agencies statewide operated by
+Services are provided by local WIC agencies statewide.

-WIC is provided atalmost 100 sites in Mainethrough contracts the State has with eight local agency providers.!
+WIC is provided at almost 85 sites in Maine through contracts the State has with eight local agency providers!

 - All participants receive a nutrition and health risk assessment.

-- Infants are weighed and measured frequently during the first year to assess growth.
+- Infants are weighed and measured at least 4 times during the first year to assess growth.

 - All children are weighed and measured at least every 6 months, and have a hemoglobin screening test done at least once per year.

 - All pregnant women are weighed frequently during their pregnancy to assess for proper weight gain.

 - All participants receive personalized nutrition education directed to specific nutrition risks or their personal request for information.